ARM-software/psa-api/doc/ext-pqc/api/lms.rst

     *   SHA-256/192, SHAKE256/192 : ``key_bits = 192``
     *   SHA-256, SHAKE256/256 : ``key_bits = 256``

-    .. todo:: We could make the key_bits equal the key size in bits (384 and 448, above), but the hash output size is more intuitive (for comparison, see SLH-DSA).
-The actual key size is a straight-forward computation for each of the HBS key types.

     .. subsection:: Compatible algorithms

         .. hlist::